Fence & Deck Staining

 Yes, I learned this lesson the hard way.
 Years ago a customer insisted we apply a second coat on her deck and the deck boards didn’t dry for about 2 weeks.
 Unfortunately, her party was one week out!

 - Prior to the first coat drying

 - If the wood is old and porous

 - If the surface is scuffed up with sandpaper or scrubbed with TSP.
 These two methods will break the sealant which would be blocking the second coat from absorbing.

 Water test – drop a couple drops of water on areas that you desire to apply a second coat.
-If it absorbs in 10 seconds it is safe to assume that your wood will accept a second coat of the one coat product.
+If the deck wood absorbs in 10 seconds, it is safe to assume that your wood will accept a second coat of the one coat product.
 But I still would try a couple sample areas as well.